-What Are the Best Online Master's in Political Science Programs?
+The Best Online Master's in Political Science Programs

 Based in Blacksburg, Virginia Tech remains one of the state’s flagship universities.
 Though the school focuses primarily on research and technology, Virginia Tech also offers many of its undergraduate and graduate programs online through its virtual campus.
 The school’s online political science master’s degree caters to distance learners, enrolling 67–70 online students and 10–15 on-campus students each year.
 Offering online courses since 1995, Virginia Tech allows students to complete all coursework in the political science program asynchronously.